Former Libor trader Hayes looks forward to kebab after "traumatic" jail time

 Bittar’s former co-defendant and friend, ex Barclays trader Philippe Moryoussef, gained notoriety by fleeing to his native France before his London trial.
 Last November, he won a court battle against extradition to Britain, where he faced an eight-year sentence.

-Hayes’ departure from jail coincides with the demise of Libor.
+Hayes’ release coincides with the demise of Libor.
 After a global investigation into benchmark rigging, that led to leading banks and brokerages paying about $9 billion in regulatory settlements, it will be scrapped at the end of 2021.

 ($1 = 0.7285 pounds)